Oscar Nominee Rami Malek’s Trainer Dishes On Getting The Actor Ready For His ‘Bohemian Rhapsody’ Role

 If you’re thinking that this all takes hours and hours a day, Cardiello says some of Malek’s workouts were just 15 minutes long when things got busy.

 Of course, it isn’t all about the workout.
-Mike Meyers, who co-starred in the film, says that Malek would stay in character no matter what they were doing in order to embrace the role.
+Mike Myers, who co-starred in the film, says that Malek would stay in character no matter what they were doing in order to embrace the role.

 “He stays in character all day.
 One of the nicest guys I’ve ever met.
-He caught the spirit of what I thought Freddie Mercury was going to be,” said Meyers on the Oscar’s red carpet.
+He caught the spirit of what I thought Freddie Mercury was going to be,” said Myers on the Oscar’s red carpet.
 “It was very moving.”

 To get into the right mind frame, Malek said that he worked with a great team of trainers and obsessed over the singer.